Answering the questions below will help you determine if permission is needed for a particular use of copyrighted material.

 - Titles, names, short phrases, slogans or familiar symbols and designs.

-- Ideas, procedures, methods, systems, processes, concepts, principles, discoveries or devices
+- Ideas, procedures, methods, systems, processes, concepts, principles, discoveries, or devices (patent law may apply)

 - Information that is common property with no original authorship, such as calendars, height/weight charts, etc.